thomas-roos/kvs-webrtc-doorphone-flutter-viewer/lib/docs/configuration_guide.md

 ## Integration with AWS Services

 The stored configuration is automatically used by:
-- AWS IoT Service for MQTT connections
+- AWS IoT Service for MQTT connections (using access key authentication)
 - KVS WebRTC Service for video streaming
 - All other AWS-related functionality

+Note: This app uses AWS access key authentication instead of certificates for simplified setup.

 ## Troubleshooting